Student talking with an advisor in their office

 Evaluation of Credit

-When calculating your maximum timeframe, the Office of Financial Aid includes the following:
+When calculating your maximum timeframe, the office of financial aid includes the following:

-• All credits attempted and earned at MHCC.
+• All credits attempted and earned at MHCC

-• Credits transferred from other colleges that are accepted by MHCC toward your degree/certificate.
+• Credits transferred from other colleges that are accepted by MHCC toward your degree/certificate

-If at any point the Office of Financial Aid determines that it is mathematically impossible for you to complete your program within the 150% timeframe limit, your aid will be suspended for your program.
+When you have attempted 150% of the credits required for your program, or the office of financial aid determines that it is mathematically impossible for you to complete your program within the 150% timeframe limit, your aid will be denied for your program.

 Notification Process